 - In countries with poor sanitation, avoid salads and fruit that has been peeled and washed.

 - If it’s not safe to drink the tap water, ensure you buy a good supply of bottled water and not only drink from that but use it to brush your teeth and rinse your toothbrush out.

-Being on holiday can be great fun but don’t overdo the alcohol and late nights, as it may affect and weaken your immune system and make you more susceptible to falling sick - which is exactly what you don’t want on your adventure!
+Being on holiday can be great fun but don’t overdo the alcohol and late nights as it may affect and weaken your immune system, making you more susceptible to falling sick.
+Which is exactly what you don’t want on your adventure!